 TerraX Minerals Inc. (the "Company") was incorporated under the Business Corporations Act (British Columbia) on August 1, 2007.
-On June 27, 2008, the Company completed its Initial Public Offering ("IPO") and began trading on the TSX Venture Exchange ("TSX-V").
+The Company trades on the TSX Venture Exchange ("TSX-V").

 The Company is a mineral property exploration company and has not yet determined whether its mineral properties contain economically recoverable reserves.
 The recoverability of the amounts shown for mineral properties and deferred exploration costs is dependent upon the confirmation of economically recoverable reserves, the ability of the Company to obtain necessary financing to successfully complete their development and upon future profitable production.